adrianpriza-ai/elsnime/DISCLAIMER.md

 All trademarks, registered brands, metadata, poster art, synopsis text, and video files indexed within this software remain the intellectual property of their respective creators, publishers, and legal copyright owners.

 - Elsnime does not claim ownership or rights of any kind over the third-party assets parsed by its engine.
 - If you are a copyright owner or licensing agent who wishes to remove any content parsed by this app, please contact the third-party providers hosting the actual content.
-If you need to reach the developer directly, you may email [coreygit1@gmail.com](mailto:coreygit1@gmail.com).
-Once removed from the respective third-party source, the content will automatically cease to display within this client.
+For developer inquiries, email [coreygit1@gmail.com](mailto:coreygit1@gmail.com).
+Once removed from the source, the content will stop displaying in this client.

 ---